Culture-404/Syn_Inquisition/_includes/ad_banner.md

 Interested in Becoming ~~a Journalist~~ an Inquisitor, Web Designer, or Developer Operations Sepcialist?

-Visit our Wiki and teach yourself the skills needed to become a force for TRUTH!
+Subscribe to our News Feed and teach yourself the skills needed to become a force for TRUTH!